By Karen McCall, M.Ed.

 $30 or more for a taxi ride of about three kilometres?

 Tyler Barker did, but he had no choice.
 The 26-year-old Aurora resident has cerebral palsy and uses a wheelchair.

 Due to his condition, taxi cabs are overcharging him, said Mr. Barker, who is on the town’s accessibility advisory committee.

-Wheelchair Users Pay More for Taxis full article
+Wheelchair Users Pay More for Taxis.
+Read full article.

 OHRC chief commissioner Barbara Hall said barriers to equality also include discrimination based on religion, disability and sexual orientation.

 Colin Perkel Thu Jul 19 2012

 TORONTO Despite progress in advancing equality over the past decades, there is also much to be discouraged about, the head of Ontario’s rights agency said Tuesday.

 In releasing the Ontario Human Rights Commission’s annual report, chief commissioner Barbara Hall said some of the problems even feel personal.

 Barriers to Equality Persist in Ontario.
 Read full article.